jundalisay/spblist/content/en/material/fallacies/scientism.md

 This is admited by [this article](https://bigthink.com/13-8/science-vs-scientism)

-But somehow the author weirdly flips things and sees science as the one that asks questions (instead of the one imposing crude objectivity), and metaphysics as the one imposing a God's eye view on science (as opposed to liberating science from objectivity).
+But somehow the author weirdly flips things and sees:
+- science as the one that asks questions (instead of the one imposing crude objectivity), and
+- metaphysics as the one imposing a God's eye view on science (as opposed to liberating science from objectivity without any Christian God).

 The author's logic is proof that somehow there is still an association between metaphysics and religion in the minds of Westerners.
 This is the fault by the Roman Catholic Church which integrated Aristotle's system (including his false geocentric physics).